 - Modify both the findings and sanctions.

-A student who is found to have not violated the Honor Code or whose case is dismissed can be assured that no record is maintained and that the OAI office shares no information about their involvement in this process.
+The records of any student who is found to have not violated the Honor Code or whose case is dismissed will not be reportable.

 Resolutions that result in altered grades and/or educational sanctions do not have an Honor Code designation on the student’s transcript.
 However, a resolution that results in a suspension or permanent dismissal will be noted on the student’s transcript with an Honor Code designation.
 A transcript notation will be made if a student withdraws from the university while under investigation for academic dishonesty.
 Suspension notations are removed from the transcript upon the completion of the suspension period.